rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 cooking and travel will be an inspiration to others to live life to the fullest wherever that will take you\!
 He leaves numerous family member and friends.
-Graveside services with military honors were held on Friday morning, Sept.
-28, 2012, at Fort Richardson National Cemetery, Anchorage.
+Graveside services with military honors were held on Friday morning, Sept.Â 28, 2012, at Fort Richardson National Cemetery, Anchorage.